Liverpool School of Tropical Medicine: Organisation and administration

+David Lalloo became the first vice chancellor of LSTM, while Elhadj As Sy became the first chancellor.

 Academic profile

 LSTM has a broad portfolio of basic and translational research and policy activities in infectious diseases and public health research.
 To achieve this, the school is split into four departments: (a) International Public Health (b) Tropical Disease Biology (c) Clinical Sciences and (d) Vector Biology.

 Department of International Public Health

 The Department of International Public Health specialises in the use of research to guide policies, strengthen health systems and improve health care.
 This is achieved through work on monitoring and evaluation, gender equity, capacity strengthening and research into the role of human resources in policy development.
-The Department also leads research into the development and scale-up of large scale, complex interventions to prevent the spread of HIV and houses the rapidly expanding Centre for Maternal and Newborn Health.

 Department of Tropical Disease Biology

-The Department of Tropical Disease Biology conducts internationally rated basic research on tropical parasites such as malaria, lymphatic filariasis, onchocerciasis, soil-transmitted helminths, schistosomiasis, trypanosomiasis and leishmaniasis, as well as research into snakebite and neglected tropical diseases.
-Housed in LSTM's Centre for Tropical and Infectious Disease the department is a global leader in drug and diagnostics discovery and disease pathogenesis.
+The Department of Tropical Disease Biology explores the biology of parasites, bacteria and viruses, as well as research into snakebite and neglected tropical diseases.

 Department of Clinical Sciences

-The Department for Clinical Sciences focuses on improving the management of important diseases in the tropics.
+The department for Clinical Sciences focuses on the diagnosis, treatment and prevention of disease.
 Researchers work across a broad spectrum of clinical sciences, including: experimental medicine; evidence synthesis; clinical trials; implementation and evaluation; teaching and clinical practice.

 Specific areas of interest include clinical infectious disease epidemiology, developing preventative and therapeutic strategies for respiratory infections, and improving child and adolescent health.

-The Department also hosts the Cochrane Infectious Diseases Group who help inform global policy by working closely with the World Health Organization and others to prepare systematic reviews in tropical infectious diseases.